Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     - **Immediately**
         Select this option to upload any changes as soon as they are made.
     - **Delayed**
         Select this option to upload any changes after a specified period of time.
-When selected, the *Delay in minutes* field is displayed.
+The *Delay in minutes* field is displayed.
 Enter the desired delay in minutes in the field.
 By default, a 10 minutes delay is predefined.
     - **Cron**
         Select this option to schedule the upload and perform it periodically at a fixed time, date or interval.
-When selected, the *Cron line* field is displayed.
-Enter a valid cron expression to specify the time interval in which product data should be uploaded in the field.
+The *Cron line* field is displayed.
+Enter a valid cron expression to specify the time interval in which the product data should be uploaded in the field.
 For detailed information, see https://crontab.guru/.

     Alternatively, you can enable the *Apply from default* toggle to apply the default value.
 The default value is displayed read-only in the field after activation.